History of Joseon: Donghak Peasant Revolution

 The Donghak Peasant Revolution was an anti-government, anti-yangban, and anti-foreign campaign.

 The peasants demanded land redistribution, lower taxes, democracy, and human rights.
 Taxes were so high that most farmers had been forced to sell their ancestral homesteads to rich landowners at bargain prices.
 As a result, the peasant class developed intense anti-Japanese and anti-yangban sentiments.
 The immediate causes of the rebellion were the actions of Jo Byong-gap, a government official whose rule was viewed by some as tyrannical and corrupt.
 On January 11, 1894, peasant leader Jeon Bong-jun defeated the government forces at the battle of Go-bu, and Jo's properties were handed out to the peasants.
 In the meantime, the Joseon government army attacked Jeonju, and the government and the peasant army concluded an agreement.
 However, the Joseon government then asked the Chinese government for urgent assistance in ending the revolt.
 After notifying the Japanese in accordance with the Convention of Tientsin, China sent troops into Korea.
 It was the catalyst for the First Sino-Japanese War.

 In late June 1894, pro-Japanese forces hatched a plan to wipe out the peasant army in cooperation with the Japanese troops stationed in Incheon and Seoul.
 On October 16, the peasant army moved toward Gongju for the final battle, which was a trap: The Japanese and the pro-Japanese government troops were waiting for them.
 The peasant army was defeated in the Battle of Ugeumchi.
 The Japanese had cannons and other modern weapons, whereas the Korean peasants were armed only with bows and arrows, spears, swords, and some flintlock muskets.
 A few months later, Jeon was captured and executed.

 The revolution failed, but many of the peasants' grievances would later be addressed through the Gabo Reform.

-Eulmi Incident
+Assassination of Empress Myeongseong

 In 1895, Empress Myeongseong (referred to as "Queen Min" by the United States and Japan) was assassinated by Japanese agents; she had tried to counter Japanese interference in Korea and was considering turning to Russia or China for support.
 The Japanese minister to Korea, Miura Gorō, orchestrated the plot against her.
 A group of Japanese agents, along with the Hullyeondae Army, entered the royal palace in Seoul, and an agent killed the empress and desecrated her body in the north wing of the palace.